pcotret/litex-wiki/CSR-Bus.md

        `csr_data_width > 32` for the time being, and resolve to fix this in the future?

-A register with more than `csr_data_wdth` bits is spread across multiple adjacent "subregisters", with subregisters holding more significant bits stored at lower addresses, in a way similar to the Big Endian model.
+A register with more than `csr_data_width` bits is spread across multiple adjacent "subregisters", with subregisters holding more significant bits stored at lower addresses, in a way similar to the Big Endian model.